jaypkim/Statistical-Projects/README.md

 # Statistical Projects by Jay Kim

 The above files are projects that I have undertaken during my undergraduate career.
-The Browsing or and the Team_PKL files were created for DataFest 2016 and DataFest 2017 respectively and were thus team efforts.
+The Browsing  and the Team_PKL files were created for DataFest 2016 and DataFest 2017 respectively and were thus team efforts.

 ## Data Visualization Projects